Math 15 Pi-rate Sessions

 - A chance to meet and work collaboratively with your classmates.

-- A casual environment for studying and discussing math and statistics.
+- A casual environment for studying and discussing mathematics.

-- Please see the schedule below to determine which sessions works best for your schedule:
+- Please see the schedule to determine which sessions work best for you.

 Who can use the Math 15 Pi-rate Sessions?